This content mentions depression and anxiety, which some people may find triggering.

 Practical ways to help your children

-There are practical things you can do to help your children understand your mental health problem and feel supported.
+You can do practical things to help your children understand your mental health problem and feel supported.
 Read our page on children and young people for more ideas on supporting your children.

 A trusted adult your children can speak to about your mental health, contact for support and turn to for help getting their voice heard can be vital.
 This could be a relative, family friend or teacher, for example.

-- Home-Start helps families with young children through challenging times, offering home visits from trained volunteers, group support and help accessing local services.
+- Home-Start helps families with young children through challenging times, offering home visits from trained volunteers, group support and help getting local services